 If you already have a locked balance, you can increase the number of locked coins, or reduce the amount to get back control over the Q. Note that in order to participate in proposals, your funds will always be locked until the proposal voting phase is over.

 It is also possible to let a representative vote in your place by delegating your locked funds to their address.
 Your representative's voting weight will then be increased by the amount of Q you locked for voting.
 Similar to voting by yourself, your funds will also be locked until the proposal voting phase is over if your representative casts his vote.
 The representative will have no access to your funds.

-Now go to the Q Governance page and select the required voting section:
+Now go to the Governance page and select the required voting section:

-- General Q update, emergency update (available only for root nodes)
+- Q Proposals – constitution update, general Q update, emergency update (available only for root nodes)

-- Q expert proposal (add a new expert, remove a current expert, parameter vote)
+- Expert Proposals – add a new expert, remove a current expert, parameter vote

-- Slashing proposal (slash a root node or slash a validator node)
+- Slashing Proposals – slash a root node or slash a validator node

 On the page of any proposal type, you can create new proposals on the top right or inspect and vote for active proposals.
 Further, you can also find past proposals below in the ended proposals section.